 - When sound checks take place

-- What order sound checks are being done in
+- What order in which sound checks are taking place

 - Stage layout, especially if there are multiple performers